 Throughout his lifetime Kobe carried a great collection of songs to help him push him to the limit.
 Also, there’s been songs that have referenced him, and songs that he was also featured in.
 All in all, such songs curated a soundtrack that defined the life and times of Kobe Bryant, thus creating the CTRL curated playlist 24 for 24.

 24 songs to honor No. 24 on and off the court.
-Songs included are songs Kobe mentioned himself as his favorites, songs that reference the legend, songs that he’s featured in, and sings that embody the mamba mentality.
+Songs included are songs Kobe mentioned himself as his favorites, songs that reference the legend, songs that he’s featured in, and songs that embody the mamba mentality.

 Kobe Bryant mentioned Reasonable Doubt by Jay Z as his favorite album of all time, along with American Gangster in close second, also Life After Death by Biggie Smalls (via Beyond The Buzzer).
-The NBA star one mentioned “Power” by Kanye West as his favorite song at the moment.
+The NBA star once mentioned “Power” by Kanye West as his favorite song at the moment.

 In case you didn’t know, Kobe was featured on the official remix to Destiny’s Child’s hit single “Say My Name”, which makes sense considering both Kobe Bryant and Beyoncé are Virgo’s.